 I have been a working member of the Co-op since its founding, and dearly love the store!
 I have been working with the Nominating Committee for many years, and would like to continue.
 It’s a way to help the store succeed, and that’s what I want.
 Co-ops make so much sense to me.

 All year long, non-profits are invited to apply to receive Roundup donations.
 Likewise, community members may nominate non-profits of their choosing.
-Beginning this year, co-op owners will vote for 8 of the non-profits to receive Roundup donations throughout the year.
-The remaining 4 months will be decided upon by the Co-op as need arises in our community.
-Read on to learn about the candidates for 2019's coming year.
+Each year, co-op owners vote for 8 of the non-profits to receive Roundup donations throughout the year.
+The remaining 4 months are be decided upon by the Co-op as need arises in our community.
+Read on to learn about the candidates for 2020's coming year.